Second ‘Shark Center’ coming to Cape Cod

 PROVINCETOWN, MASS.
-(WHDH) - The Atlantic White Shark Conservancy is set to open its second Shark Center on MacMillan Wharf in Provincetown, officials announced on Thursday.
+(WHDH) - The Atlantic White Shark Conservancy will open its second Shark Center on MacMillan Wharf in Provincetown, officials announced on Thursday.

-The new Shark Center will provide visitors with an in-depth look at great white sharks through interactive exhibits and videos and displays, in addition to providing insight into “groundbreaking” local research, according to Wigren.
+The new Shark Center will provide visitors with an in-depth look at great white sharks through interactive exhibits and videos and displays, in addition to providing insight into “groundbreaking” local research, according to Cynthia Wigren, chief executive officer and co-founder of Atlantic White Shark Conservancy.

 Ecotourism and a merchandise shop will open in Provincetown this summer.
 The exhibits at the new Shark Center are not expected to open until Summer 2022, Wigren said, following an extensive build-out and renovation of the 3,100 square-foot space.

-“We are thrilled to be opening a second Shark Center to be located in Provincetown and to be connecting with local community,” Cynthia Wigren, chief executive officer and co-founder of the Atlantic White Shark Conservancy, said in an official statement.
+“We are thrilled to be opening a second Shark Center to be located in Provincetown and to be connecting with local community,” Wigren said in an official statement.
 “Provincetown is a perfect location to engage with visitors from all over the world to further our mission to support scientific research, improve public safety, and to educate the community to inspire conservation of Atlantic white sharks.”

 Local and state government officials commended the Conservancy’s plan to locate its second Shark Center in Provincetown.